A Michigan nonprofit says bypassing politics is the best way to encourage clean energy adoption at the local level.

-That’s not to say electric vehicle technology isn’t important, says a leading industry analyst, but the focus for the near future will continue to be developing internal-combustion engines that meet tightening fuel economy standards while still being affordable to consumers.
+Electric vehicle technology has a bright future, says a leading industry analyst, but the focus for the near future will continue to be developing internal-combustion engines that meet tightening economy standards while still being affordable to consumers.

-And with electric vehicles still largely a niche product – even hologram Edison acknowledged “the transition will still take some time” — companies with all-electric offerings recognize the importance of competing for your attention, if nothing else.
+With electric vehicles still largely a niche product – even a hologram of Thomas Edison acknowledged “the transition will still take some time” — companies with all-electric offerings recognize the importance of competing for your attention, if nothing else.

 On New Year’s Eve, many in the wind energy industry had already assumed they had been thrown over the proverbial fiscal cliff.